Prag8855/aab/content/guides/addressing-a-letter-in-germany.md

 ---
-Title: How to address a letter in Germany
+Title: How to write a German address
-Short_title: How to address a letter
+Short_title: How to write a German address
-Description: This is how you send letters and packages to addresses in Germany.
+Description: This is how you address letters and packages to Germany, and how you write your address on German forms.
 Date_created: 2017-12-04
 ---